crito/nod/README.md

     grunt  # or grunt test

-Build nod by running:
+Build the `nod` distribution by running:

-    grunt build
+    grunt dist

-That will create all build files in `./dist`.
+This builds all files in `./dist`.

 ## Backers